-Having experience with University Counseling Center, I use many different techniques in working with young adults.
-Based on building a good relationship with the client, I see young men and women who are dealing with anxiety, stress, depression, relationship issues, academic / work issues, “adulting” issues, and who are now confronting their inner feelings about their past (or present) traumas.
-Talk therapy (Psychotherapy, Cognitive Behavioral therapy [CBT], Behavioral Therapy, Mindfulness, and Emotional Freedom Technique [EFT]) and other techniques are the core of this treatment.
+Having experience with a University Counseling Center, I use many different techniques in working with young adults.
+Based on building a good relationship with the client, I see young men and women who are dealing with anxiety, stress, depression, relationship issues, academic/work issues, “adulting” issues, and who are now confronting their inner feelings about their past (or present) traumas.
+Talk therapy (Psychotherapy, Cognitive Behavioral Therapy [CBT], Behavioral Therapy, Mindfulness, and Emotional Freedom Technique [EFT]) and other techniques are the core of this treatment.

 Support for parents is found in many different ways in my office:

-Before conception, I provide support for individuals dealing with fertility issues, or making decision of having children or not.
-I also work with parents going through adoption process (before and after).
+Before conception, I provide support for individuals dealing with fertility issues or making the decision of having children or not.
+I also work with parents going through the adoption process (before and after).

-After conception, I provide support for mood and anxiety issues, as well as support for parents who have lost their child (due miscarriage, abortion, or neo–natal loss).
+After conception, I provide support for mood and anxiety issues, as well as support for parents who have lost their child (due to miscarriage, abortion, or neonatal loss).

 Parenting skills (and sometimes Parents’ Group) are taught throughout treatment.

 Couples (before and after marriage) come to me when they have either exhausted their communication skills and still frustrated with where the relationship is, or are having issues of trust, intimacy, and need help (re) building the relationship they dream/want.
 I use Gottman therapy and other psychotherapy techniques.

 Regardless of the issues presented by my patients, I truly love my profession and the work I do now.